magento/magento2-page-builder/docs/how-to/how-to-upgrade-content-types.md

 1. Implement the `DataConverterInterface` to create a converter for your content type, using Page Builder's `FixFullWidthRowPadding` class as an example.

-1. Implement the `DataPatchInterface` to create a patcher for your content type, using Page Builder's `UpgradeFullWidthPadding` class as an example.
+1. Implement the `DataPatchInterface` to create a data patch for your content type, using Page Builder's `UpgradeFullWidthPadding` class as an example.

 1. Make a copy of the data in the `content` fields of existing entities (`cms_page`, `cms_block`, and so on).
 You will compare this content with the content changes made after running your upgrade patch.